Northern Nevada Teen Making National Headlines

 The Peppermill Casino held a meet and greet for Wilkerson as a way to help him gain more retweets and for people to meet the new public figure.
 Each person was given a $20 in arcade play as a thank you for their support to Wilkerson.

-“I think it’s so cool the attention he has gotten he has received.
+“I think it’s so cool the attention he has received.
 It’s just amazing how Twitter is used to connect everyone and to see someone from Reno blow up and go viral is just so cool.
 I hope he gets his nuggets,” said Kasey Grable, a math major at the University of Nevada Reno who attended the meet and greet.

 Along with getting a community acknowledgment, Wilkerson has also received national recognition.
 He has received support from celebrities like Aaron Paul from Breaking Bad and from companies like Google, Twitter, and Microsoft.